What this means for Northern BC strata councils

 Next steps for Northern BC councils

-When your council is ready to act, CF Electrical Services prepares Electrical Planning Reports, EV Ready Plans, and Depreciation Reports for stratas across Northern BC — each signed and sealed by the credential the regulation calls for, and each written in plain language for the council and owners who have to use it.
+When your council is ready to act, CF Electrical Services prepares Electrical Planning Reports, EV Ready Plans, and Depreciation Reports for stratas across Northern BC — the statutory reports signed and sealed by the credential the regulation calls for, and everything written in plain language for the council and owners who have to use it.
+When the plan becomes a project, we can manage that too.

 - Electrical Planning Reports in Prince George